nanxstats/tea-sea-cha-land/README.md

 ### Visualization

-We thank [@Lchiffon](https://github.com/Lchiffon) for contributing the visualization with computed possible tea trade paths for the dataset using his package [REmap](https://github.com/Lchiffon/REmap).
+We thank [@Lchiffon](https://github.com/Lchiffon) for contributing an [interactive map visualization](http://langdawei.com/reveal_slidify/cos/ldw/teaPlot.html) with computed possible tea trade paths for the dataset using his package [REmap](https://github.com/Lchiffon/REmap).
 The R code for creating the visualization is in [plot-remap.R](plot-remap.R).

 ![](plot-remap.png)